-On April 12, 2018, Aegon announced that it exercises its right to redeem the USD 525 million 8% non-cumulative subordinated notes.
-The redemption of these grandfathered Tier 2 securities will be effective May 15, 2018, when the aggregate principal amount of USD 525 million will be repaid together with any accrued and unpaid interest.
+On April 12, 2018, Aegon announced that it would exercise its right to redeem the USD 525 million 8% non-cumulative subordinated notes.
+The redemption of these grandfathered Tier 2 securities was effective May 15, 2018, when the aggregate principal amount of USD 525 million was repaid together with any accrued and unpaid interest.